How to understand Basic UDI-DI and UDI

 The main features of the UDI system are outlined in Art.
 27 to 31 and Chapter III and Annex VI of the regulations, but further guidance is expected from the EU Authorities.

-The new system will be applied to all medical devices except custom-made and performance study/investigational devices and is substantially based on internationally recognised principles, notably by using definitions that are compatible with those used by major trade partners.
+The new system will be applied to all medical devices (except custom-made and performance study/investigational devices) and is substantially based on internationally recognised principles and EU harmonized standards, notably by using definitions that are compatible with those used by major trade partners.

 What is the Basic UDI-DI